openhab/openhab-addons/docs/sources/intro.md

 # Introduction to openHAB 2

 openHAB 2 is the successor of openHAB 1.
 It is fully based on the Eclipse SmartHome project and thus in general not backward-compatible to openHAB 1.
-Nonetheless, there is a [compatibility layer](compatibilitylayer.md), so that many openHAB 1 add-ons can still be used with it - but this is not the case for all of them, see the [compatibility matrix](compatibility.md) for details.
+Nonetheless, there is a [compatibility layer](installation/compatibilitylayer.md), so that many openHAB 1 add-ons can still be used with it - all bindings that have already been reported to be compatible are listed on the [add-ons list](addons.md) page.

-The general [setup process](runtime.md) is fairly similar to openHAB 1, you will not have many surprises if you are familiar with openHAB 1.
+The general [setup process](installation/runtime.md) is fairly similar to openHAB 1, you will not have many surprises if you are familiar with openHAB 1.

+For a quick start, there is now also a [demo package](installation/demo.md) available, which combines a runtime with a couple of add-ons and a sample configuration.

-There are a few changes in openHAB 2 that should be highlighted though:
+There are a few changes in openHAB 2 that you should be aware of, if you are coming from openHAB 1:
  - there is a new dashboard, which welcomes you at http://localhost:8080 (assuming openHAB is running on your local machine) and provides you links to the different UIs
- - there is an early prototype of a new HTML5-based UI that allows to configure and operate the system.
+ - there is an early prototype of a new HTML5-based UI that allows to configure and operate the system, calles Paper UI
  - the Classic UI URL has changed from `/openhab.app` to `/classicui`, so you can access your sitemaps at `http://<server>:8080/classicui?sitemap=<yoursitemap>`
- - a new default sitemap provider is in place, which provides a dynamic sitemap with the name `default`, which lists all group items that are not contained within any other group.
+ - a new default sitemap provider is in place, which provides a dynamic sitemap with the name `_default`, which lists all group items that are not contained within any other group.
  - the `configuration` folder has been renamed to `conf`
  - instead of the global `configuration/openhab.cfg` file, there is now an individual file per add-on in `conf/services`
  - The OSGi console commands are now available as "smarthome", not as "openhab" anymore.